Welcome to the Hancock County Auditor Homepage.

 It is my pleasure to serve as Auditor of Hancock County, Ohio.
 As Auditor I serve as the County's Chief Fiscal Officer, Chief Assessor, Chief Payroll Officer, and Sealer of Weights and Measures.
 As fiscal officer, the auditor is responsible for maintaining county financial records, issuing warrants (checks) for payment of county obligations and preparing the County's Annual Financial Report (CAFR).
 As assessor, the auditor determines property values for taxing purposes and transferring real property deeds.
 And, as sealer of weights and measures, the auditor tests and certifies the accuracy of various commercial measuring devices, such as gasoline pumps, to ensure consumer protection.

-Hancock County's 2016 Appropriations (expenses) are now available for public viewing.
+Hancock County's 2020 Appropriations (expenses) are available for public viewing.
 This working document is provided in a clear, concise format which is reader-friendly.

-As Auditor of Hancock County, I am pleased to present the County’s Comprehensive Annual Financial Report (CAFR) for the year ended December 31, 2016.
+As Auditor of Hancock County, I am pleased to present the County’s Comprehensive Annual Financial Report (CAFR) for the year ended December 31, 2018.
 This report conforms to accounting principles generally accepted in the United States of America (GAAP) and provides full and complete disclosure of the financial position and operations of the County.
-Click here to view the County's 2016 CAFR
+Click here to view the County's 2018 CAFR

-The Hancock County Budget Commission will meet each Thursday at 2:00 p.m. in the Auditor's Office in the Courthouse if deemed necessary.
+The Hancock County Budget Commission will meet each Tuesday at 11:00 p.m. in the Auditor's Office in the Courthouse if deemed necessary.

 If you would like more information on CAUV - please visit the Department of Taxation Website: http://www.tax.ohio.gov/real_property/cauv.aspx

 Notice: Tax Returns for the current year have been revised and the valuations have been completed and are open for public inspection in the Auditor's office.
 Documents can be viewed Monday through Friday from 8:00 am to 4:00 pm